reynarzz/LaminarEngine/README.md

 - Use this code in commercial games, engines, or products
 - Sell or monetize any part of it
 - Use it in revenue-generating projects

+## Contributions
+Since this is a portfolio piece, unfortunately, I'm not accepting contributions.